Advanced Hockey Statistics

 "What questions does it answer?"

-There are a number of new statistics that have been developed over the past few years (i.e. since about 2007) that have helped analysts and fans to better understand the game.
+There are a number of new statistics that have been developed in the 21st century (i.e. since about 2007) that have helped analysts and fans to better understand the game.
 What follows is a brief overview of these statistics.

 Corsi and Fenwick